Stan, Lionsgate International // 2024

 Narrated by Terence Stamp, this is the story behind one of the world’s most loved films, The Adventures of Priscilla, Queen of the Desert.

 A satirical black comedy television series in which Myles Barlow, a critic, reviews real-life experiences in response to viewer questions, such as being a murderer and a drug-mule, the rush of pleasure as he pays for sex and the bleakness of living on the streets.
 Review with Myles Barlow was winner of the Best Comedy at both the 2008 and 2010 AFI Awards.
-The format was sold to the UK, Europe and the US, with the US series, Review airing on the Comedy Channel and starring Andy Daly, renewed for a third season.
-The series was created by Trent O’Donnell and Phil Lloyd.
+The format was sold to the UK, Europe and the US.
+With the US three season series, Review aired on the Comedy Channel and was created by Trent O’Donnell and Phil Lloyd.

 ABC // 2012